CrunchyData/postgres-operator/docs/content/installation/other/helm.md

 weight: 100
 ---

-# The PostgreSQL Operator Helm Chart
+# PGO: The Postgres Operator Helm Chart

 ## Overview

-The PostgreSQL Operator comes with a container called `pgo-deployer` which handles a variety of lifecycle actions for the PostgreSQL Operator, including:
+PGO, the Postgres Operator from Crunchy Data, comes with a container called `pgo-deployer` which handles a variety of lifecycle actions for the PostgreSQL Operator, including:

 - Installation
 - Upgrading